archiebenn/BIOLM0051_analysis/notes.md

 It's important to note why I am explicitly automating all of this.
 1) it could be useful if given more data in the same format, but mainly 2) so that this is all reproducible.
 If i was to go in and manually edit the files I could come to the same processed fastq but with no evidence as to how I got there.

-### d) Covert fastq multi-read into multi-read FASTA with processing
+### 3) Covert fastq multi-read into multi-read FASTA with processing
 Includes a report on the raw fastq file using `fastqc`.
 ```bash
 #!/bin/bash